 That day has come, and our love has been restored.
 Millions of Jews live in Israel and millions of others live in the spiritual shadow of Israel.
-Though we still struggle with the final phases of history, our condition doesn’t even closely resemble that of previous generations.
-Living with triumph and pride, how do we mourn within this unfamiliar historical context?
+Though we still struggle with the final phases of history, our condition does not closely resemble the hardships and darkness of previous generations.
+Living with triumph and pride, how do we mourn within this new and unfamiliar historical context?
 Without updating our mourning, Tisha B’Av can become emotionally disconnected.
-Even if our imaginations summon genuine tears, the entire experience can become divorced from our day-to-day experience.
-How can Tisha B’Av be updated to the 21st century to render it not just authentic but relevant?
-Perhaps by looking back to the past century and to the two seismic events that reshaped the Jewish landscape: the Holocaust and the formation of the State of Israel.
-If we don’t orient Tisha B’Av around these two history-changing events, we risk severing our mourning from our reality.
+How can Tisha B’Av be updated and how can we discover authentic and relevant sadness?
+Perhaps, the solution lies in looking back to the past century and to the two seismic events which reshaped the Jewish landscape—the Holocaust and the formation of the state of Israel.
+If we don’t associate Tisha B’Av with these two recent history-altering events, we risk severing our national mourning from our modern reality.

-The Holocaust should be seen not just as a horrific tragedy.
-It was the abyss of centuries of Jewish persecution.
-Without minimizing the suffering we endured during the long night of Jewish exile, the Holocaust was the single greatest trauma of Jewish history in 2,500 years.
-No Inquisition, no pogrom, nor no Crusader invasion can begin to compare to the Holocaust in scope and intensity.
-The Holocaust wasn’t just the darkest moment of Jewish history.
-It also pulled back the curtain, exposing the horror of antisemitism.
-Throughout history, violence toward Jews could always be attributed to the general decayed state of humanity: Amidst a general environment of religious intolerance, racial discrimination, and overall violence, hostilities toward Jews felt “natural.”
-Life in cruel and repressive societies is always fragile, and Jewish life was even more vulnerable in these morally detestable societies.
+The Holocaust wasn’t just the bleakest moment of Jewish history.
+It also pulled back the curtain and exposed the horror of antisemitism.
+Throughout history, violence toward Jews was always “attributed” to the general decayed state of humanity.
+In a world of religious intolerance, racial discrimination, and savage cruelty, violence toward Jews felt “natural.”
+Life in brutal and repressive societies is always fragile, and Jewish life was even more vulnerable in these morally degraded conditions.

-Remarkably, Europe of the 19th and 20th century had turned the corner and was a continent on the move.
-Rapid industrialization, economic revolution, political enfranchisement and cultural evolution had all created an environment of confidence, progress and belief in the virtue of man.
-Humanity had convincingly pulled itself out of the quagmire of corruption and savagery and was hurtling toward a utopian world of science, tolerance and enlightenment.
+However, Europe of the 19th and 20th century had turned the corner and was a continent on the move.
+Rapid industrialization, economic revolution, political enfranchisement and cultural evolution had created optimism, progress and great belief in the virtue of Man.
+Humanity had pulled itself out of the quagmire of corruption and savagery and was rushing headlong toward a utopian world of science, tolerance, and education.
 Germany was at the center of this development, spearheading advances in every sector of human progress.
-Yet, even this progressive and cultured society degenerated into hatred and genocide.
+Yet, tragically, even this progressive and cultured society degenerated into hatred and genocide.

-The second seismic shift in the Jewish world during the past century was the formation of the State of Israel.
-How should Tisha B’Av be streamed through this miracle of history?
-Firstly, by realizing how close we are to the conclusion of history.
-Ironically, as our appetites have been whetted, Tisha B’Av feels even more devastating.
-Our ancestors lived hundreds of years apart from redemption.
+The second seismic shift of the past century was the formation of the State of Israel.
+How should Tisha B’Av be “streamed” through this miracle of history?
+Firstly, by pondering just how close we are to the conclusion of history.
+Ironically, as our redemptive appetites have been whetted, Tisha B’Av feels even more devastating.
+Our ancestors lived hundreds of years away from redemption.
 They dreamed and hoped, but it remained elusive and distant.
-They imagined caressing the stones of the Kotel and kissing the dust of a blessed land.
-Yet they lived trapped lives, dispersed across continents and strewn across time.
+Though they imagined caressing the stones of the Kotel and kissing the dust of a blessed land, they lived trapped lives, dispersed across continents and strewn across time.
 We are living at the doorstep of history.
-As we pray that “our eyes should witness the return to Zion” we are troubled by the prospect that those eyes will go dark before redemption concludes.
-Will we miss these epic scenes by a mere 10 years?
+As we pray that “our eyes should witness the return to Zion” we are haunted by the prospect that those eyes will go dark before redemption concludes.
+Will we miss these epic scenes by a mere ten years?
 Will redemption happen soon after we have departed this world?
-These haunting possibilities didn’t occupy our ancestors, but they should worry us and agitate our Tisha B’Av.
+These disturbing possibilities didn’t preoccupy our ancestors, but they should worry us, and they should vex our spirit on Tisha B’Av.